 Abingdon PE Team

-Mr. Reed is in his 15th year of teaching, all at Abingdon!
+Mr. Reed is in his 17th year of teaching, all at Abingdon!
 He is originally from Long Island, NY.
 He has his undergraduate and graduate degree from Springfield College (The Birthplace of Basketball), where he played and coached college basketball.
 He is currently the Head Basketball Coach at Yorktown High School.
-He resides in Fairlington with his wife and daughter (who attends Abingdon).
+He resides in Fairlington with his wife and 2 daughters (who one attends Abingdon).